-Add Section 3.Y
+675 Add Section 3.12

-3.Y PCC-Y Communicate PCHA Data- Transaction
+3.12 PCC-12 Communicate PCHA Data Transaction

-3.Y.1 Scope
+3.12.1 Scope

-These transactions are used to transfer measurement data from Personal Health Device (PHD)

-Device Observation Source Actors to an appropriate consumer in a standardized manner.
-These transactions allow a single Sensor Data Consumer Actor to process data from any compliant sensor device (blood pressure cuffs, glucometers, coagulation meters, sleep apnea breathing therapy equipment, etc.)
+This transaction is used to transfer measurement data from Personal Health Device (PHD) Sensor Data Source Actors to an appropriate consumer in a standardized manner.
+This transaction allows a single Sensor Data Consumer Actor to process data from any complian transaction allows a single Sensor Data Consumer Actor to process data from any compliant sensor device (blood pressure cuffs, glucometers, coagulation meters, sleep apnea breathing therapy equipment, etc.)

-In the RPM Profile, these transactions are typically the only point at which a human is involved.
+This transaction is typically the only point at which a human is involved.
 Once the measurement data is received by the Sensor Data Consumer, the process of delivering the data to its final destination in its final form at a Content Consumer is automated.

-3.Y.2 Actor Roles
+3.12.2 Actor Roles

-Figure 3.Y.2-1: Use Case Diagram
+Figure 3.12.2-1: Use Case Diagram

-Table 3.Y.2-1: Actor Roles
+Table 3.12.2-1: Actor Roles

-Actor: Device Observation Source Role: This actor is responsible for taking the measurement on the patient, packaging it into a standardized form and sending it to a consumer in a standardized manner.
-Actor: Sensor Data Consumer Role: This actor receives measurement data from one or more Device Observation Source actors (sensor devices)
+Actor: Sensor Data Source Role: This actor is responsible for taking the measurement on the patient, packaging it into a standardized form and sending it to a consumer in a standardized manner.
+Actor: Sensor Data Consumer Role: This actor receives measurement data from one or more Sensor Data Source actors (sensor devices)

-3.Y.3 Referenced Standards
+3.12.3 Referenced Standards